Reduced L-Glutathione. It provides 250mg of L-glutathione per serving.

-Do not exceed the recommended dose on the package.
+Do not exceed the daily recommended intake.

-Other names for glutathione:
+Other names for Glutathione:

 Glutathione is also known by other names, such as GSH, glutathione, gamma-L-glutamyl-L-cysteinylglycine, gamma-Glutamyl cysteinyl glycine, L-glutathione, reduced glutathione, N-(N-L-gamma-glutamyl-L-cysteinyl) glycine.

 Subscribe to our newsletter to get 15 % discount on your first order